GPCsolutions/wordpress-google-apps-login/readme.txt

 And you will need a Google account to set up the plugin.

+= I install the plugin, and my wp-login.php page is just blank =

+The only time we've seen users experience a blank screen has been because they don't have CURL enabled on their server.

+Read [this article](https://codex.wordpress.org/Debugging_in_WordPress) describing how you can debug and (hopefully) get an error message to see if that is the problem.

+Or, since most often the problem is that CURL needs installing, it may be easier for you to jump straight to finding out whether CURL is installed, and enabling it if not.
+If that doesn't solve the problem, you may need to debug as above.

 == Installation ==

 To set up the plugin, you will need access to a Google Apps domain as an administrator, or just a regular Gmail account.